adsuzany/wallet-api/README.md

 ## Running the app

 Create a .env file into the root directory.
-Must have your local database url.
+Must have your local database URL.

 ```
 DATABASE_URL=mysql://youruser:yourpass@localhost:3306/wallet